dome9/dome9-labs/security-workshops-2018/readme.md

 <b>Scenario</b>

 Your company recently performed a lift-and-shift of your production infrastructure into AWS.
 You are a security administrator and have been tasked with security monitoring within your AWS environment.
-As part of that, you are also responsible for detecting any misconfigurations environment.
+As part of that, you are also responsible for detecting and fixing any misconfigurations in your environment.

 <b>Architecture overview</b>